Toxic Waters

 Image: Narungga waters on the Yorke Peninsula, 2025.
 Photo: Andrew Cowen

-Together, the panel will share insights and observations on the oceanographic and climatic factors driving the bloom, its ecological and physiological impacts, the nature of algal toxins, and the vital role of citizen science in monitoring and responding to harmful algal events.
+Their insights and observations included oceanographic and climatic factors driving the bloom, its ecological and physiological impacts, the nature of algal toxins, and the vital role of citizen science in monitoring and responding to harmful algal events.

-Presented by Flinders University Museum of Art in association with the exhibition Crosscurrents, we encourage attendees to explore the artwork prior to the event.
+The panel was presented by Flinders University Museum of Art in association with the exhibition Crosscurrents.

 About the speakers